Jacobian-Adaptive Weighting for Stability: Enhancing Long-term Rollout of Neural Partial Differential Equation Solvers via Spatially-Adaptive Regularization: Experiments

 Figure~\ref{fig:1d_solution_snapshots} shows the autoregressive predictions of each model on a shock initial condition trajectory.
 We select three representative time steps (step 50, step 100, step 200) and directly compare each model's predicted solution field $u(x)$ against the ground truth computed by the pseudo-spectral solver.

 Table~\ref{tab:solution_accuracy} summarizes the relative $L^2$ errors of each model at three time steps.
 At step 50, all models achieve errors within the $7\%$--$10\%$ range, indicating that each method's single-step prediction accuracy is sufficient to correctly reproduce the spatial distribution of the solution.
-As the autoregressive rollout progresses to step 100, differences begin to emerge: JAWS-S's error only increases to $9.8\%$, while PINN deteriorates sharply to $36.8\%$.
-By step 200, the divergence becomes even more dramatic---PINN completely diverges ($\sim 10^{20}$), Spectral Norm and Baseline reach $30.3\%$ and $25.0\%$ respectively, while JAWS-S remains at only $14.9\%$, faithfully preserving the overall structure and shock features of the solution.
+As the autoregressive rollout progresses to step 100, differences begin to emerge: JAWS-S's error only increases to $9.8\%$, while Spectral Norm and Baseline deteriorate to $17.4\%$ and $14.8\%$, respectively.
+By step 200, the divergence becomes even more dramatic---Spectral Norm and Baseline reach $30.3\%$ and $25.0\%$ respectively, while JAWS-S remains at only $14.9\%$, faithfully preserving the overall structure and shock features of the solution.

 These results directly verify two key facts: (1)~all models can correctly solve the Burgers' equation during short-term rollouts, with good consistency between predicted solution fields and ground truth; (2)~as the number of autoregressive steps increases, the stability differences among methods rapidly manifest---JAWS-S's spatially-adaptive Jacobian regularization effectively suppresses super-linear error growth, laying a reliable foundation for the subsequent quantitative stability analysis.